cal-data-eng/notes/1-SQL/subqueries.md

     SELECT S2.location FROM stops S2 WHERE S2.id = 123
 );
 ```
+Here, the subquery `(SELECT S2.location …)` returns a single location, and the outer query compares each stop’s location against it.

 Note that when using subqueries, it's important to define relations with
 relevant variables (i.e., S1 and S2) such that when accessing